 The mission of the Bear Creek Watershed Council is to foster collaborative efforts that maintain, protect, and restore the Bear Creek watershed - an integral part of the Rogue River Basin.

 The Bear Creek Watershed Council seeks to restore cool, clean, fishable, and swimmable streams throughout the watershed.
 We envision all people who live in the watershed working together to protect the health of the watershed while fostering a strong economy and community.

-Monday, May 13, 2013, 8:30 am
+Monday, January 12, 2015, 8:30 am

 Medford City Hall, Lausmann Annex, Conference Room 151

 The talk will be a summary of high and low points for fish and fish habitat during the drought year of 2014.
 Some new opportunities will be discussed along with stewardship needs.
 The audience will be asked to provide additional anecdotes that should be captured and recorded for historic purposes, such as observations on which streams dried up, and when.

 Presenters: Dan VanDyke, Rogue District Fish Biologist, OR Dept. of Fish & Wildlife